 The number one reason is that I don’t use the word “should”.

 I use the word must.

 And that is why it is so important – the consultant surgeon gets paid quicker.
 When I work alongside a medical secretary – the most underappreciated person in any medical practice normally – I emphasise the absolute need to get all the patient’s details.

 For example: make sure the details are correct, make sure the patient’s policy number is correct, make sure the patient’s date of birth and postcode are correct.

 When should this be done?
 NOW.
 It should be done every single time you have a patient in front of you or are reviewing a patients details.

 Once all the details are correct – as they must be – the chances of getting paid increase dramatically.

 In fact, 99.9% of all med-secs understand the reasons why and are only too glad to help.

-It is a state of mind supported by very strict adherence to a number of routines.
+In other words, it is a state of mind.
+It is a state of mind supported by the very strict adherence to a number of routines.